Countess Elizabeth Dobrženský von Dobrženitz: Early life

-She was the daughter of Johann Wenzel, Count Dobrzensky of Dobrzenicz (1841–1919) and his wife, Countess Elisabeth Kottulinsky, Baroness of Kottulin and Krzizkowitz (1850–1929).
+Born in the Chotěboř castle, family estate of an old Bohemian noble family, Elisabeth Maria Adelheid was the fourth child and only daughter of Johann Wenzel, Count Dobrženský of Dobrženicz (1841–1919) and his wife, Countess Elisabeth Kottulinsky, Baroness of Kottulin and Krzizkowitz (1850–1929).

 She had three elder brothers Jan, Otokar and Jaroslav and a younger brother named Karl Kunata.
-Karl Kunata renamed himself to Count Kottulinský in Austria in 1905; late in 1912, he married Countess Maria Theresia von Meran, member of a morganatic branch of the House of Habsburg-Lorraine.
+Karl Kunata renamed himself to Count Kottulinský, like his maternal family, in Austria in 1905; late in 1912, he married Countess Maria Theresia von Meran (1893-1981), member of a morganatic branch of the House of Habsburg-Lorraine.

 Legacy

 Elisabeth married Pedro de Alcântara, Prince of Grão-Pará on 14 November 1908 at Versailles.
 He had previously renounced his hereditary claim to the crown of Brazil because she was not of royal birth.
 They had five children: